vanessa-hu/on-track/DESIGN.md

 However, when the user clicks on the goal tabs, the user is taken to either the binary_month.html or numeric_month.html based on the the type of goal (numeric or binary) the user has determined this particular goal will be.
 The fourth link in our nav-bar is our Mood Quote Generator, described below.
 ## bootstrap features
+Bootstrap alerts:
-We added many bootstrap alerts: on the login.html to remind the user to register before having the credentials to login, on the homepage aka index.html to remind the user to log their goals, and
+on the login.html to remind the user to register before having the credentials to login, on the homepage aka index.html to remind the user to log their goals, and

-We also added a card in binary_day.html and numeric_day.html and useOther features include a bootstrap carousel
+Bootstrap cards:
+We placed one card in binary\_day.html and numeric\_day.html and used the class="card-img-overlay" to display the date that the user chose to view in day view over it.
+We also have the card's caption display the data inserted for that particular day

+Bootstrap carousel:
+Our carousel, located in index.html, displays 3 images for whether or not each of the 3 goals have been logged and this is explained in the index section below.

 ## Set Goals
 set_goals_html appears right after registering, where the user sets the name and type (binary or numeric) of each of the three habits.